 What do burning leaves do to the soil?

-Burning leaves reduces the quality of soil because it depletes the nutrients present in the soil.
+Burning leaves reduces soil quality because it depletes the nutrients in the soil.
 This will ultimately reduce the amount of food that plants can grow.
 It can affect your garden and landscape plants.
+This, in turn, means less oxygen production and less carbon storage.
+As mentioned earlier, burning also produces acids that destroy soil fertility.

 See Related: Climate Change Jobs Around the World